mondaiarimasen/Cryo-Data-Acquisition/README.txt

         > refreshes at user-decided frequency
         > currently, data table with temperature readings from LS372 is only displayed in Firefox, independent of operating system
-        > displays plot produced in real time by cryo-RealTime.py and file update frequency can be made to show each new plot produced by cryo-RealTime.py
+        > displays plots produced in real time by cryo-RealTime.py and file update frequency can be made to show each new plot produced by cryo-RealTime.py
         > sends email notifications